A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Numerical Examples

 Figure~\ref{fig:7} contains line plots of fitting times for each simulation setting across replications.
+Increasing $R$ from $1$ to $5$ leads to a decrease in median fitting time (around $80$ seconds to around $65$ seconds), while increasing $R$ from $5$ to $25$ leads to a moderate increase ($R = 25$ takes around $90$ to $120$ seconds).
+Median fitting times for $R = 1$ and $5$ were essentially constant as $N$ increased.
+The median fitting time for $R = 25$ increased around $20$ seconds from $N = \num{1000}$ to $\num{2000}$, although absolute fitting times for this $R$ setting were never unreasonably large.
+These results highlight the scalability of AMSGrad to very large data sets.

-Increasing $R$ leads to a large increase in time to convergence.
-Interestingly, median fitting time actually decreases for fixed $R$ as $N$ increases.
-This result highlights the scalability of AMSGrad to arbitrarily large data sets.
-To assess factor score estimation accuracy at each replication, we first obtained maximum \textit{a posteriori} (MAP) factor score estimates by computing the approximate LV posterior mean $\boldsymbol{\mu}_i$ for each item response.
+To assess factor score estimation accuracy at each replication, we first obtained expected \textit{a posteriori} (EAP) factor score estimates for all models.
+For $R = 1$, we obtained EAPs by computing the approximate LV posterior mean $\boldsymbol{\mu}$ for each respondent.
+For $R = 5$ and $25$, we obtained EAPs for each respondent by averaging $S = 50$ Monte Carlo samples drawn from $q_{\boldsymbol{\psi}}^{\text{IW}}(\mathbf{x} \mid \mathbf{y})$ using sampling-importance-resampling (for details, see Cremer et al., 2017).
 After rotating the scores and applying the inversion and column permutation procedure used to compare loadings solutions, we computed the correlation between the true and estimated scores for each latent factor.
 Estimates were accurate: For fixed $R$, correlations ranged from $0.88$ to $0.95$ and tended to increase with increasing $N$.
+Correlations also increased slightly with increasing $R$ and fixed $N$.
 The scree plot approach to tuning the latent dimension $P$ appeared to perform well across simulation settings.
 Figure~\ref{fig:8} presents scree plots for simulation settings where $N = \num{10000}$, which possess sharp ``elbows'' at $P = 5$.
+Median $-\tilde{\ell}(P)$ values decreased slightly with increasing $R$, indicating that importance sampling helped models obtain slightly better fit to previously unseen data.
 Plots for other $N$ settings were nearly identical and are not shown.